 The full text index will be created and you will be advised when it is complete in the status bar at the bottom of the Notes window, or you can use the Properties Box's magnifier as explained above.

-After doing a full text search, if you have a profile open in the preview pane, or open in its own window, you can use <Ctrl+> and <Ctrl-> to move to the next or previous highlighted instance of the words found.
+After doing a full text search, if you have a profile open in the preview pane (click in it first, or press F6 to switch to it), or open in its own window, you can use <Ctrl+> and <Ctrl-> to move to the next or previous highlighted instance of the words found.
 You can also add their icons to the button bar.

 The "Search in document" icon, the magnifying glass, can be used to quickly "drill down" a text or a transcript to find text within it.
 For example, if you notice the name "John Smith", simply highlight it in the profile text and click on "Search in document".